 Rue Crémieux feels like a hidden surprise tucked into the city.
 Each house is painted a different pastel shade, making it one of the most colorful streets in Paris.
 I love coming here on a sunny weekday when the colors really pop and the street feels quieter.

 This is a residential area, so being respectful matters.
-The best photos often come from details—shutters, flower pots, bikes—rather than standing in the middle of the street.
+The best photos often come from details, shutters, flower pots, and taken from bikes rather than standing in the middle of the street.

 Insider tips: